braedynl/CSE231-020-SS20/FAQ.md

 **6. Why does this class teach Python and not [some other programming language]?**

-Python is probably the simplest programming language to understand for newcomers, while also being extremely useful and industry standard for many companies -- including companies that aren't like Google, Microsoft, Apple, etc..
-Python syntax tends to use natural language expressions rather than complicated strings of rarely-used characters, which helps a lot with mental links to programming concepts.
+Python is probably the simplest programming language to understand for newcomers, while also being extremely useful and popular to use in real-world applications.
+Python syntax tends to use natural language expressions rather than complicated strings of characters, which helps a lot with mental links to programming concepts.

 Just to show you how simple Python is, here's how you test if an `int` with value `5` is contained within an array, for which we then print our results to the console:
 ```python